Marrwan03/Stone-Paper-Scissor-Game/README.md

 ###

-<h4 align="left">I build this game as a task to practise by function and procedure.</h4>
+<h4 align="left">I build this game as a task to practice by function and procedure.</h4>

 ###